-QKR is the preferred payment method, however payments can also be made by EFTPOS or cash.
+BPoint is the preferred payment method, however payments can also be made online via Qkr, or at the office by EFTPOS or cash.
 Cash payment envelopes are available in the office for your convenience.
 Please ensure that envelopes are labelled and sealed securely to prevent money loss.
 If children are bringing money to school for payment, they are to take their money directly to the office first thing in the morning.
-Note: Details of excursions, performances, sporting activities etc. will be sent home in the form of a letter or via SchoolStreem with the amount to be paid and the due date for payment.
+Note: Details of excursions, performances, sporting activities etc. will be sent home in the form of a letter or via SchoolStream with the amount to be paid and the due date for payment.
 If your child/ren is not participating in an activity, you will not be charged.
 If you have any enquiries on how to make a payment please contact our admin.